I'm an adventure lover, photographer/entrepreneur that spent four years living…

 8. Omoide Yokocho – Shinjuku

 Also known as Piss Alley, Omoide Yokocho is another hidden Tokyo gem that’s perfect for wandering through the narrow and smokey alleys.
 It’s a major local spot and is far less touristed than other parts of the city, but it’s one of my favorite places.
 Omoide Yokocho translates to memory lane with its roots in the 40s with a post-war atmosphere of antiquity.
-The word yokocho means alley, which usually pertains to a tight alley of bars and food stalls where you can find some of the best “hidden Tokyo” experiences.
+The word yokocho means alley, which usually pertains to a tight alley of bars and food stalls where you can find some of the best local experiences.

 9. Meguro Parasitological Museum – Nakameguro

-Nakameguro is also home to one of the best Tokyo hidden gems, the Meguro Parasitological Museum.
+Nakameguro is also home to one of the most bizarre Tokyo hidden gems, the Meguro Parasitological Museum.
 It’s a free museum and a private research facility specializing in parasites – the creepy kind in glass jars.
 But it’s not for those with faint hearts or sensitive stomachs.
 Most of the exhibits are in Japanese, but there’s obviously much to see even if you can’t understand it.
 Beware of the eight-meter long tapeworm removed from a man.

 10. NHK Museum of Broadcasting